How to Get Business Class Upgrade for Free: The Internet Myth Airlines Do Not Want You to Understand

 The reason I became interested in this topic is because something similar actually happened to me once.

 Around ten years ago, my sister and I were flying to Riga for a weekend trip.
-We had the cheapest economy tickets possible — no checked luggage, only small hand luggage, no priority boarding, nothing glamorous at all.
+We had the cheapest economy tickets possible — no checked luggage, only small hand luggage, no priority boarding, simple travel outfits, nothing glamorous at all.
 We were young, travelling on a budget, and honestly just happy to escape for a few days.

 Right before boarding, while our boarding passes were being checked, an airline employee suddenly stopped us and said we would be flying business class because the flight was overbooked.